input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 tags: [ghc, javascript, cross-compilation]
 ---

-For most of the year 2022, we, the GHC DevX team at IOG, have been working on implementing a JavaScript backend for GHC, based on GHCJS.
-It has just been [merged](https://gitlab.haskell.org/ghc/ghc/-/commit/cc25d52e0f65d54c052908c7d91d5946342ab88a) into the master branch on November 30th, 2022.
-In this post, we describe the challenges we faced bringing GHCJS to GHC, how we overcame those challenges, and what's left to do.
+A new Javascript backend has been [merged](https://gitlab.haskell.org/ghc/ghc/-/commit/cc25d52e0f65d54c052908c7d91d5946342ab88a) into GHC on November 30th, 2022!

+In this post, we, the GHC DevX team at IOG, describe the challenges we faced bringing GHCJS to GHC, how we overcame those challenges, and what's left to do.
 We hope this post will answer most of the questions you may have about the backend and look forward to the community response.

 [Skip to build instructions for the impatient](#build)